denoland/docs/runtime/manual/basics/modules/private.md

+---
-# Private Modules and Repositories
+title: "Private Modules and Repositories"
+---

 There may be instances where you want to load a remote module that is located in a _private_ repository, like a private repository on GitHub.